-Well, now I'm in-the-know!
-Here is one of Egypt's most famous street foods and my attempt to try something new and topical...
+Well now I'm in-the-know.
+Here is one of Egypt's most famous street foods and my attempt to try something new...

 Let's hope the revolution in the streets of Cairo (and throughout the country) help bring a vibrant and transparent democracy to the people of Egypt.